 We always encourage our students to take risks in their work and learn to challenge established languages and processes through questioning and individual experimentation.

-These modules help students form and consolidate presentation, critical and strategic thinking and complex problem-solving skills, whilst at the same time developing and refining practical design abilities.
+All our modules on this course reflect this ethos, they are in place to help you form and consolidate presentation, critical and strategic thinking, and complex problem-solving skills, whilst at the same time developing and refining practical design abilities.

-In your final year, you'll have the chance to take part in the graduate Art and Design Showcase exhibition at the University.
+At the end of your studies, you’ll have the chance to take part in the graduate Art and Design Showcase exhibition at the University.
 In addition, students are offered the opportunity to put forward work for the D&AD New Blood exhibition in central London where a selected group of students are also invited to attend.

 The art and design facilities, in particular the equipment in the Red Shed, is not something most universities have access to.
 There is also lots of opportunity to engage in competitions as well as collaborate with companies who have approached the University.
 We also have the benefit of smaller classes and therefore a stronger relationship with tutors.Charlotte Ketteridge